rhyslwells/Data-Archive/content/uncleaned/Neural Scaling Laws.md

 L1 - loss functions

-[[Cross entropy]]-loss function (uses negative log of probability).
+[[Cross Entropy]]-loss function (uses negative log of probability).
 Why is cross enropy used over L1?

 unabigious next words. [[Entropy of natural language]] due to this will LLMs cannot drive [[Cross entropy loss]] to zero.